evilpapa/kubeflow-website/content/en/docs/components/pipelines/sdk/pipelines-with-tekton.md

 +++
-title = "Kubeflow Pipelines SDK for Tekton" description = "How to run Kubeflow Pipelines with Tekton" weight = 140
+title = "Tekton Kubeflow Pipelines SDK" description = "How to run Kubeflow Pipelines with Tekton" weight = 140